alexld1993/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the closure is in the return function because the parameters of the parent function are used in the child function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+each roll will always be assigned to Dan but the output could change due to math.random changing the value of each of Dans rolls.

 c.
 What is the lexical scope of `newRoll`?

+the return function.

 ### Task 3 - Stretch Goals